Nageshks/nageshks/README.md

 - 💼 Android Developer at [BrandbookStudio](http://brandb.in/)

-- ❤️ I love writing Kotiln, and and experimental with other techonologies as well
+- ❤️  I love writing Kotlin and enjoy experimenting with other technologies as well.

 - 💬 Connect me on [linkedin](https://www.linkedin.com/in/nageshempire)